A Psychoanalytic Framework for Civic Renewal: Reimagining Democracy from the Ground Up: Psychoanalysis, Technology, and the Future

 Public țintă

-Postgraduate, Professional Practice & Development, and Professional ReferenceCuprins
+Postgraduate, Professional Practice & Development, and Professional ReferenceRecenzii

 Notă biografică

-Dr. Karyne E. Messina is a psychologist and psychoanalyst.
-She is on the medical staff of Suburban Hospital which is part of Johns Hopkins Medicine.
-She is chair of the American Psychoanalytic Association’s Scholarship and Writing committee which is part of the Department of Psychoanalytic Education.
+Karyne E. Messina is a psychologist and psychoanalyst.
+She is on the medical staff of Suburban Hospital, which is part of Johns Hopkins Medicine.
+She is Chair of the American Psychoanalytic Association’s Scholarship and Writing committee, which is part of the Department of Psychoanalytic Education.
 She is also a member of the President’s Commission on Artificial Intelligence.

-Dr. Messina has also written eight books and has 3 additional publication that will be released in 2026 and 2027.
-Her topics focus on applying psychoanalytic ideas to real-world issues we all face in our complex world.
-She is currently writing a book that will be released this year about the connection between mechanisms of defence—projection and projective identification—and AI bias.
-The title is Projection, Projective Identification and AI Bias: Using Psychoanalysis to Build More Equitable Artificial Intelligence (in press).
+Dr. Messina has also written eight books and has three additional publications to be released in 2026 and 2027, focusing on applying psychoanalytic ideas to complex real-world issues we all face.
+She is currently writing a book, to be released this year, about the connection between mechanisms of defense—projection and projective identification—and AI bias, titled Using Psychoanalysis to Understand and Address AI Bias: Refractions in the Digital Mirror.

-Dr. Messina has also written eight books and has 3 additional publication that will be released in 2026 and 2027.
-Her topics focus on applying psychoanalytic ideas to real-world issues we all face in our complex world.
-She is currently writing a book that will be released this year about the connection between mechanisms of defence—projection and projective identification—and AI bias.
-The title is Projection, Projective Identification and AI Bias: Using Psychoanalysis to Build More Equitable Artificial Intelligence (in press).
+Dr. Messina has also written eight books and has three additional publications to be released in 2026 and 2027, focusing on applying psychoanalytic ideas to complex real-world issues we all face.
+She is currently writing a book, to be released this year, about the connection between mechanisms of defense—projection and projective identification—and AI bias, titled Using Psychoanalysis to Understand and Address AI Bias: Refractions in the Digital Mirror.

 Descriere